Cases tear through Melbourne aged home after dodgy RAT results

 The Prime Minister eventually made the extraordinary statement that the sector was in crisis.

-But Morrison pushed back on claims he could acted sooner to alleviate pressure in the sector.
+But Morrison pushed back on claims he could have acted sooner to alleviate pressure in the sector.

 "The idea that the defence forces can come in and just replace all of the shifts that are lost because people have Covid ... is just not realistic," he said.